 13 Things Mentally Strong People Don’t Do:

-Take Back Your Power, Embrace Change, Face Your Fears and Train Your Brain for Happiness and Success will be available on January 6!
+Take Back Your Power, Embrace Change, Face Your Fears and Train Your Brain for Happiness and Success will be available in hardcover, published in 16 languages, on January 6!

 From publisher HarperCollins:

 As a licensed clinical social worker, college psychology instructor, and psychotherapist, Amy Morin has seen countless people choose to succeed despite facing enormous challenges.
 That resilience along with her own personal history dealing with tragedy inspired her to write “13 Things Mentally Strong People Don’t Do,” a web post that instantly went viral, and was picked up by the Forbes website where it has reached over 9.5 million people.